Gabino Rodríguez (footballer)

-Gabino Rodríguez Rodríguez (born 18 June 1964), known simply as Gabino, is a Spanish former footballer who played as an attacking midfielder.
+Gabino Rodríguez Rodríguez (born 18 June 1964), known simply as Gabino, is a Spanish former professional footballer who played as an attacking midfielder.

 Club career

 Gabino was born in Seville, Andalusia.
 He played ten seasons as a professional, mainly with his hometown club Real Betis and Barcelona-based RCD Español, six of those in La Liga.
 After three years with the Catalans, he returned to the Estadio Benito Villamarín in 1991 and spent a further two years there, both in the Segunda División, scoring six goals in each one of the campaigns, which did not end in promotion however.

 Gabino ended his career following a brief spell with Xerez CD (he also represented CD Logroñés in the second tier early in his career, loaned by Betis) with 161 matches in the top flight, scoring 19 times.
 After serious economic and personal problems – he was briefly a maintenance worker (kits, balls, etc.) with lowly AD Ceuta, as well as being their assistant manager – he finished his bachelor's degree whilst working in a laundry, and eventually received his coaching licence; his first job was with amateurs CD Quintanar del Rey.

 After a few years working as director of football with Ceuta, Gabino once again returned to Betis, as a youth coordinator.